withastro/astro/GOVERNANCE.md

 We recognize different degrees of contribution as **levels**, and most levels can be reached regardless of coding skill or years of experience.
 The two most important things that we look for in contributors are:

 - **Being here** - Everyone's time is valuable, and the fact that you're here and contributing to Astro is amazing!
 Thank you for being a part of this journey with us.
-- **Being a positive member of our community** - Go above and beyond our Code of Conduct, and commit to healthy communication in pull requests, issue discussions, Discord conversations, and interactions outside of our community (no Twitter bullies allowed!)
+- **Being a positive member of our community** - Go above and beyond our Code of Conduct, and commit to healthy communication in pull requests, issue discussions, Discord conversations, and interactions outside of our community (ex: no Twitter bullies allowed :)

 Each level unlocks new privileges and responsibilities on Discord and GitHub.
 Below is a summary of each contributor level: